-The next step is to extract every single word from every single one of these documents and build a simple matrix which contains each word found, and a count of the number of documents from within the set which uses that word.
+The next step for advertising marketers is to extract every single word from every single one of these documents and build a simple matrix which contains each word found, and a count of the number of documents from within the set which uses that word.
 Our matrix might look like this :-

 and so on….. but you get the picture – relativity will be found in a high percentage of the pages which contain a match with our search term.
 In the example, you can see that all but a million of the 46,000,000 pages contain the word relativity, this is because, by the entire planet (don’t forget – everyone puts pages up these days) our famous scientist is often written about in conjunction with his theory.
 His theory is now semantically related to his name by definition of the entire World Wide Web – he is heavily bound to it – the name is therefore synonymous with the term – whilst they are not actually true synonyms!
 We must consider that since it is semantics with which we are learning here.

-The other words you see in the list are also related to Albert but not as strongly as those at the top, and the list goes on until eventually we reach the stage where there are no words which appear in 2 or more documents.
+The other words you see in the list are also related to Albert but not as strongly as those at the top, and the list goes within the model on until eventually we reach the stage where there are no words which appear in 2 or more documents.
 We now have a table which contains exactly every word everyone ever published online alongside his name (more than once).

 Other considerations when assigning the score prior to indexing which are currently being investigated / under research, is the use of LSI within weighted parts of the document.
 These might include the page title or h1 tags for example, where we see a “sprinkling” of words possibly attracting a higher rating than that applied at the time of prevalence counting.
 Every bit helps to enhance term meanings.